 Looks can be deceiving

 Unlike a hotel, where you could argue that the main purpose of the room is to sleep, a campervan needs to accommodate everything you’ll need in a self-catered apartment, in one space.
 So, you can be forgiven for thinking that in order to fit everything you need for one week or more away, you need a large van.

 However, if designed well, compact campervans are surprisingly roomy – they’ve often been put together in a very clever way to create workable, liveable spaces.
-Take the incredible Stevie!
-She’s a Nissan NV200 Vanette.
+Take the incredible Woody!
+He’s a Nissan Vanette.
 The bed runs from a a small floor area to the end of the van.
 But his ingenious, configurable layout means you can work, dine and even kick back and watch a movie.

 Do you really want/need a fixed bed?

 Larger campervans often have the perceived luxury of a big fixed bed.
 However, you may find that you sacrifice a lot of living space for this and lose out on comfortable, spacious and sociable seating during the daytime.
 For full time van life, a fixed bed is definitely appealing.
 However, if you’re off on a shorter break, then really think about what you will spend most of the time doing in and outside the van.
 If it’s chilling out, cooking, socialising, then a smaller van might be right for you!